ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/using-gatorgrader.md

 Once you have typed the correct command for your operating system, you can run [GatorGrader](https://github.com/GatorEducator/gatorgrader) in the Docker container by typing the command `gradle grade` in your terminal.
-As before, running this command will produce a lot of output that you should carefully inspect!
-If GatorGrader's output shows that there are no mistakes in a project, then your source code and technical writing are passing all of the automated baseline checks.
-However, if the output indicates that there are mistakes, then you will need to understand what they are and then try to fix them.
+As with the non-interactive shell, running this Docker command will produce a lot of output that you should carefully inspect!
+If GatorGrader's output shows that there are no mistakes in a project, then your source code and technical writing are passing all of the baseline checks.
+However, if the output indicates that there are mistakes, then you should work to understand what they are and then try to fix them.

+## Upgrading DockaGator

+If the maintainers of DockaGator provide a new version of the Docker container called `gatoreducator/dockagator` and you want to receive it immediately, you must first delete the existing Docker container on your computer by running the command `docker rmi gatoreducator/dockagator`.
+After this command completes, you can then run the appropriate Docker command for your computer's operating system, prompting the download of the updated version of the DockaGator image for a Docker container.

+If you attempt to run `gradle grade` in an updated Docker container it is possible that the command will fail if you previously used GatorGrader with a Docker container that featured a different version of the Python programming language.
+In this situation, you should delete the directories inside of the `.dockagator/` directory and then again attempt to run the `gradle grade` command inside of the Docker container.
+Specifically, you will need to delete directories in the `.dockagator/` directory that are normally called `gatorgrader`, `virtualenv`, and `virtualenvs`.